eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 20-21
     :dedent: 4

-Let us choose PMCABC algorithm for inference of the parameters here.

 Algorithms in ABCpy requires a perturbation kernel, a tool to explore the parameter space.
 Here, we use the default kernel provided, which explores the parameter space of random variables, by perturbing it using a multivariate Gaussian distribution or performing a random walk if the  corresponding random variable is continuous or discrete.
 For a more involved example, please consult `Complex perturbation kernels`_.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py